Campaign Priorities: Message from the Principal

 Every new room we create means that one of our students will be able to live in College accommodation rather than face the extra costs of renting a flat privately.
 This is a critical benefit now that Oxford has become one of the least affordable cities in the UK for housing.
 So, in purely financial terms, a College room can be as effective as a bursary, saving a student more than £1,000 over an academic year.
 Of course, the benefits go far beyond the financial savings.
 We want all our students to be close to the outstanding support and facilities that St Hilda’s can provide, so that they can make the most of their studies and develop to their full potential while at Oxford.

-St Hilda’s College began discussions about the development of our site in 2015.
-Since then, we have consulted widely with the full range of stakeholders, including our neighbouring colleges.
-Please see Transforming our Site for the latest information about how our plans are progressing.
+St Hilda’s began discussions about the development of our College site in 2015.
+We consulted widely with the full range of stakeholders, including our neighbouring colleges, before seeking planning permission and beginning our work.
+Find out more about what have been achieved so far and our planned next steps to transform our site.

 We are deeply grateful to all who have responded so generously to our appeals over the past years and for your sustained interest in our future.
 Our Senior Members’ support for their College gives us confidence that we may continue to inspire and help new generations of students to achieve their potential.